-- Avoiding physical contact between children and between staff and children
+6. Avoiding so far as is possible physical contact between children and between staff and children

-- Find alternative means to comfort children who may be distressed that does not involve physical contact.
+- Find alternative means to comfort young children who may be distressed that does not involve physical contact.

-- Introducing markings on the floor will help everyone to maintain the necessary distance
+- Introducing markings on the floor will help everyone to maintain the necessary distance.

-6. PPE for those staff who need it
+7. PPE for those staff who need it

-- Impress on the children that they must immediately let staff know if they start feeling hot, develop or cough or feel unwell in any way.
-Monitoring in school should be based on all staff being alert for children becoming visibly hot or feverish during the day rather than on temperature testing or use of thermometers where close contact is required.
+- Impress on the students that they must immediately let staff know if they start feeling hot, develop a cough or feel unwell in any way.
+Monitoring should be based on all staff being alert for students becoming visibly hot or feverish during the day rather than on temperature testing where close contact is required.

-- Staff who develop a high temperature or persistent cough during the day or who feel unwell in any way, must be sent home immediately
+- Staff who develop a high temperature or persistent cough during the day or who feel unwell in any way, must be sent home immediately.

 - Put your school clothes in a bin liner.
 You can have this ready just by the door and with your washing machine door open.
 A member of your household can help you do this but ideally should stay clear during this procedure.